descope/terraform-provider-descope/docs/raw/connectors/auditwebhook.md

 - Type: `string`

-Which events will be sent to the external audit service (including tenant selection).
+Specify which events will be sent to the external audit service (including tenant selection).